-According to the article Delayed Senescence in Soybean: Terminology, Research Update, and Survey Results from Growers that was published in Vol. 17 of Plant Health Progress in 2016, the terms used to describe symptoms of delayed senescence in soybean are inconsistent and do not adequately describe the varied symptoms observed in the field.
-The following sections review these terms and their definitions as presented in that and other articles.
+According to the article titled "Delayed Senescence in Soybean: Terminology, Research Update, and Survey Results from Growers", the terms used to describe symptoms of delayed senescence in soybean are inconsistent and do not adequately describe the varied symptoms observed in the field.
+The following sections review these terms and their definitions as presented in the above and other articles.